-- Earn pro bono hours for state bar requirements, summer public interest stipends for J.D. students, and recognition at Berkeley Law’s Public Interest and Pro Bono Graduation
+- Earn pro bono hours for state bar requirements, summer public interest stipends for J.D. students (Edley Grants), and recognition at Berkeley Law’s Public Interest and Pro Bono Graduation

 - Interested students can visit the SLPS How to Apply page for more information!